What is Personal Branding?

 A Practical Roadmap to Building Your Personal Brand

-Step 1: Start by Understanding Yourself
+Step 1: Understand Yourself

 What are my core values?